kcmerrill/kj/README.md

 via go:

 `$ go get -u github.com/kcmerrill/kj`
+## About

+I wanted something that would run in the background(use the `&`) sign, something that logged my application, something that would keep it alive in case it died for whatever reason, and also something that would keep X number of tasks running.
 ## Usage

 The most basic usage is simply to run `kj your command here &`.
 Output will be stored to `kj-1.log`.